Click a letter to jump to that section

 M.A.
 Curriculum and Instruction - Biola University, 2005

-Appointed: 2010 Mr. Cunningham is in his 30th year of ministering to people—although only two of those years have been inside Valor’s walls.
+Appointed 2010.
+Mr. Cunningham is in his 30th year of ministering to people.
 He has practiced as a marriage and family counselor for 14 years, before embarking on another 14-year career with Kanakuk Kamps, a large Christian athletic camp in southern Missouri.
 There, he and his wife Cindy were Directors of both K-Kountry and K-Kauai Family Kamp.
 Mr. Cunningham began his role as Dean of Students at Valor in 2010.
 He leads the “Men of Valor” Bible study which is open to every Valor father.
 He has written 5 books, including, “How To Win A Family Fight”, (Multnomah/Random House), “It Happened At The Sunset Grille”, (Thomas-Nelson), “Letters From The Other Side”, (Thomas-Nelson), and “Sins Of The Fathers”, (Thomas-Nelson).
-Mr. Cunningham and Cindy are currently working on a book entitled, “Your Marriage Can Change the World”.
+Will and Cindy are currently working on a book entitled, “Your Marriage Can Change the World”.
 He loves to fish, bike, hike, work out, write, garden, watch birds, and hang out with his wife.
 Together, they have raised two grown sons, Wes and Peter.

 Appointed 2008: Prior to serving at Valor, Mrs. Davis worked for Westmont College in Santa Barbara, CA.